andrewjdarley/andrewjdarley.github.io/pages/about.md

 Pytorch, Tensorflow, Keras, Computer Vision, Transformer-based Architectures, Basic Machine Learning in Scikit-Learn

 ### Other Skills
-Spanish Fluency, Team Efficiency Management, Creative Problem Solving
+Spanish Fluency, Team Efficiency Management, Creative Problem Solving, Big Picture Thinking, On-the-fly learning, Data storytelling

 ## Current Projects
-My lab just wrapped up our Kaggle competition: [BYU Locating Bacterial Flagellar Motors 2025](https://www.kaggle.com/competitions/byu-locating-bacterial-flagellar-motors-2025).
-Right now we are working on a paper summarizing the results and forming a curated dataset of flagellar motors.
+My lab conducted a Kaggle competition that just finished: [BYU Locating Bacterial Flagellar Motors 2025](https://www.kaggle.com/competitions/byu-locating-bacterial-flagellar-motors-2025).
+Right now we are working on applying the knowledge and models derived from the participants' solutions in the competition.
+From this we are developing a curated dataset of flagellar motors.

 ## Interests